 John Edward Lawson is the author of 16 books of fiction and poetry, and numerous chapbooks.
 Over 500 of his poems, stories, and articles have been published in magazines, anthologies, literary journals, and newspapers worldwide.
 He has been called “The forgotten black man of horror,” but he also regularly publishes science fiction, thrillers, and literary fiction.

-John was a winner of the 2001 Fiction International Emerging Writers Competition; in addition to being a finalist for the Stoker Award (2006, Superior Achievement in Poetry) and the Wonderland Award for Bizarro Fiction (2007, collected fiction), other award nominations include the Dwarf Stars Award, the Elgin Award, the Pushcart Prize, and the Rhysling Award.
+John was a winner of the 2001 Fiction International Emerging Writers Competition; in addition to being a finalist for the Stoker Award (2006, Superior Achievement in Poetry) and the Wonderland Award for Bizarro Fiction (2007, collected fiction), other award nominations include two for the Dwarf Stars Award, the Elgin Award, the Pushcart Prize, two for the Rhysling Award, and honorable mention for the 2015 Wonderland Award.

 Unique traits: Certified audio engineer, musician, photographer

 Why the Big Cat's Eyes are So Pretty

 Film (short) by X-1 Productions Based on a poem by John Edward Lawson

 Film (Short and Horror) Actor A story of a female serial killer with a Fight Club type twist.

 Film (short) by Royce Icon Based on a poem by John Edward Lawson Crushed between an apathetic contemporary society and the expectations of past generations, a person struggles to forge their own identity—and finds solace in embracing the harm they have experienced.

 Film (short) by Adam Showen Co-Producer When a man conducts a month-long isolation expirement on himself he discovers unexpected truths.

 Omega Recording Studios School of Applied Recording Arts and Sciences